 At the bottom are the legendary Rajput wrestlers Jayamel and Phattu, depicted kneeling with hefty maces.
 Subsequent levels are guarded by elephants with floral saddles, lions adorned with bells, beaked griffons with rams’ horns and finally two goddesses – Baghini and Singhini.
 Lonely Planet.
 “Nepal Travel Guide.”

 The door to the inner chamber (it contains a statue of Siddhi Laxmi) was closed when I got there.
-Not that I could have entered anyway – it is reserved for priests and and perhaps practising locals.
-Above the door is a torana which shares the same arrangement as the one at the Golden Gate.
-On both the Garuda figure hovers over the central image of the goddess.
+Not that I could have entered anyway – it is reserved for priests and perhaps practising locals.
+Above the door is a torana with the same arrangement as the one at the Golden Gate.
+On both, the Garuda figure hovers over the central image of the goddess.

 I looked down from the vantage point on the Nyatapola’s top platform and surveyed the Square.
-It is this square, and not Durbar Square, that is considered the real heart of old Bhaktapur.
+This square, not Durbar Square, is considered the real heart of old Bhaktapur.

 3. Dattatreya Square (Tachupal Tol)

-On previous visits we did not get up to Tachupal Square, the city’s original main square, with Dattatreya Temple found at its east end and the Bhimsen Temple on the east.
-As well, there are now a couple of museums, one highlighting woodcarving and the other brass and bronze metalwork.
-This time I will take the time – and perhaps even find a guesthouse on the square to overnight.
-The Peacock Guest House gets great reviews and might be my choice.
+On previous visits, we did not get up to Tachupal Square, the city’s original main square, with the Dattatreya and the Bhimsen Temples.
+There are now a couple of museums, one highlighting woodcarving and the other brass and bronze metalwork.
+I will take the time – and perhaps even find a guesthouse on the square to stay overnight.
+The Peacock Guesthouse gets excellent reviews and might be my choice.
 Check back in a few months for some images!

 4. Potters’ Square

 The last of the major squares of Bhaktapur that tourists wander through is Potters’ Square.
-Other than the clay pots drying in the sun in the middle of the square, there are many handicrafts stores and a few cafés.
+Besides the clay pots drying in the sun in the middle of the square, there are many handicraft stores and a few cafés.
 Time to sit down and take a break from the multi-storeyed temples and stone sculptures of Hindu gods and goddesses!